A Little Respect, Just a Little Bit: On White Feminism and How “The Handmaid’s Tale” is Being Weaponized Against Women of Color

 In the novel, the woman who narrates the story of The Handmaid’s Tale leaves her remembrances on tapes so that people will know what happened to her.
 We see the value of her story to future generations as a historian reflects on her resistance as part of a conference on Gilead.
 The novel speaks to the basic desire in all of us to leave a legacy, for someone to know who we are, who we were, what happened to us.

 What’s happening now is that we seem to live in a time where people create whatever they want about whomever they want irresponsibly and without consequences.
-You can perpetuate a mythology about someone’s culture, you can revise history, you can imagine a black woman who doesn’t seem to care about her children’s being sold or about the death of another black woman on a show about female empowerment — and if you are a white and a man you can get away it.
+You can perpetuate a mythology about someone’s culture, you can revise history, you can imagine a black woman who doesn’t seem to care about her children being sold or about the death of another black woman on a show about female empowerment — and if you are a white and a man you can get away it.
+We refuse to see that a show can be committed to pepetuating whiteness and still have black faces on the screen.

 I grew up believing our generation would be different, that we wouldn’t fall back on the lazy racist conventions that defined our parents’ generation and the generations before.
 I thought we’d be better.
 We’re not.
 I feel powerless against what I saw this week on The Handmaid’s Tale; and I don’t know what to do, and I don’t know whom to tell, because when I tried to speak out, I was kicked out of the group, the doors firmly locked behind me, because someone didn’t like my “tone.”